 because additional services are needed to directly support an existing SA.

-Keep after-the-fact ancillary SAs to an absolute minimum.

 Before generating an after-the-fact ancillary SA, the VR staff must:

 justify the SA in a case note;

-include in the case note the SA number of the original SA; and
+include in the case note the SA number of the original SA;

+obtain the required approvals for the SA; and

-include in the comments section of the after-the-fact ancillary SA the SA number of the original SA.
+generate the after-the-fact ancillary SA and include in the comments section the original SA number.

 After the start date of an existing SA, it may be necessary to:

-document unanticipated ancillary services (for example, pathology, radiology, and consultations);
+document unanticipated ancillary services (for example, pathology, radiology, and consultations) or

-document the change in the Comments section of the original SA, provided a change in services is not significant; or
+document the change in the Comments section of the original SA, provided a change in services is not significant.

-replace the existing SA with a new one when the change is significant (for example, when the specification or the provider has changed).

 For more information about revising an SA, see the ReHabWorks User's Guide, Chapter 17: Case Purchase Order, 17.10 PO Change.

 For more information about requirements for maintaining printed copies of SAs in the paper casefile, see D-202-1: Documentation Requirements.